Testing primordial black hole and measuring the Hubble constant with multiband gravitational-wave observations: Abstract

 \section{Abstract}

-Primordial curvature perturbations with a large enough amplitude on small scales can lead to two kinds of gravitational waves which are expected to be detected by multiband gravitational-wave observations.
-One is induced due to the nonlinear coupling of the curvature perturbation to tensor perturbation while the other is produced by coalescences of binary primordial black holes formed when the scalar perturbations reenter the horizon in the radiation dominant era.
-In this letter, we identify the relation of peak frequency for the spectra of such two stochastic gravitational-wave backgrounds.
-This peak frequency relation offers a new criterion for the existence of primordial black holes.
-Moreover, the relation provides a new method for measuring the Hubble constant $H_0$ through multiband observations of stochastic gravitational-wave backgrounds.
-Such a method does not need the redshift information which is necessary in the standard siren method.
+{ There exist two kinds of stochastic gravitational-wave backgrounds associated with the primordial curvature perturbations.
+One is called induced gravitational wave due to the nonlinear coupling of curvature perturbations to tensor perturbations, while the other is produced by coalescences of binary primordial black holes formed when the large amplitude curvature perturbations reenter the horizon in the radiation dominant era.
+In this paper we find a quite useful relation for the peak frequencies of these two stochastic gravitational-wave backgrounds.
+This relation can not only offer a smoking-gun criterion for the existence of primordial black holes, but also provide a method for measuring the Hubble constant $H_0$ by multiband observations of the stochastic gravitational-wave backgrounds. }